 What We Should Learn: Don’t sweat the small stuff, but enjoy the small stuff.
 Learn to truly appreciate the little things and what we have and not always be focused on the next thing.

 Play is the work of children and it is important for a child’s development.
-Turns out, play is important for adults too:
+It turns out that play is important for adults too!
+I love this quote from this article:

 “The only kind (of play) we honor is competitive play,” according to Bowen F. White, MD, a medical doctor and author of Why Normal Isn’t Healthy.